ryankanno/ansible-roles/ipython-notebook/README.md

 # ipython-notebook

-This playbook helps configure ipython-notebook
+This playbook helps configure a secure ipython-notebook

   * Creates a certificate
   * Creates a password
+  * Listens on all interfaces

 ## todo

-  * enable iptables
+  * enable passing in a real domain for generated certificate
   * enable copying over a real cert
-  * enable password generation on the client
+  * enable password prompt / generation on the client